mu-05/motorcycle-parts-sales/README.md

 The final report is available online at:
 - https://mu-05.github.io/posts/2025-09-15-motorcycle-parts-sales/

+## Data Source
+The dataset used in this project was downloaded on 2025-09-16 from a DataCamp lesson titled [Analyzing Motorcycle Part Sales](https://app.datacamp.com/learn/projects/1574).

 ## Objectives
 - Analyze sales performance by **region** and **warehouse**
 - Identify which **client types** generate the most revenue